Optometrists Central Coast(6)

 Additionally, tap water may contain minerals and other chemicals that can cause deposits to build up on your contacts, reducing their clarity and comfort.

-If you need to clean your contacts, use a contact lens solution recommended by your Optometrist.
+Always use a contact lens solution recommended by your Optometrist.
 This solution is specifically formulated to clean and disinfect your lenses and can help remove debris and buildup without introducing harmful microorganisms into your eyes.

 6. Sharing your contacts with others